Royal Hospital Chelsea - facing figure court from the south grounds on a bright clear day.

 The Data Protection Officer (DPO) assists us to monitor internal compliance, inform and advise on our data protection obligations, provide advice regarding Data Protection Impact Assessments (DPIAs) and act as a contact point for data subjects and the supervisory authority.
 The DPO must be independent, an expert in data protection, adequately resourced, and report to the highest management level.

-The Royal Hospital's appointed DPO is Simon Buchanan, and can be contacted by mail at The Royal Hospital Chelsea, Royal Hospital Road, London, SW3 4SR or email DPO@chelsea-pensioners.org.uk
+The Royal Hospital has an appointed DPO who can be contacted by mail at The Royal Hospital Chelsea, Royal Hospital Road, London, SW3 4SR or email DPO@chelsea-pensioners.org.uk

 Gender Pay Report

 The RHC is required under public sector equality duty to publish a gender pay gap report.
-This report is based on a snapshot date at 31 March 2022 and relates to 246 full pay relevant employees, 60.6% Female and 39.4% Male.
+This report is based on a snapshot date on 31 March 2023 and relates to 265 full-pay relevant employees, 61.1% Female and 38.9% Male.

-• We use a structured interview approach for recruitment and promotions.
+• We use a consistent and structured interview approach for recruitment and promotions.

-• We apply inclusive language and branding in our communications to promote the RHC and advertise roles and careers within our organisation.
+• We embrace Equality, Diversity and Inclusion and apply inclusive language and branding in our communications to promote the RHC and advertise roles and careers within our organisation.

-• We are strengthening all our policies and guidelines to ensure they are encouraging inclusive practices and decision making.
+• We continue to monitor and enhance our policies and guidelines to ensure they are encouraging inclusive practices.

-• Supporting women on maternity leave by creating a positive return to work experience.
+• We support women on maternity leave by encouraging keeping in touch days and creating a positive return to work experience.

 Download the 2021 report here